strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 ## strapi login

+**Alias:** `strapi cloud:login`

 Log in Strapi Cloud.

 ```bash
 strapi login
 ```

-This command automatically opens a browser window to access and log into the Strapi Cloud dashboard.
-If the browser window doesn't automatically open, the terminal will display a clickable link to the dashboard as well as a code to enter manually.
+This command automatically opens a browser window to log into Strapi Cloud via Google, GitHub or GitLab.
+Once the browser window confirms successful login, it can be safely closed.

+If the browser window doesn't automatically open, the terminal will display a clickable link as well as a code to enter manually.

 ## strapi deploy

+**Alias:** `strapi cloud:deploy`

 Deploy a new project (< 100MB), not stored in a git repository, in Strapi Cloud.